-Ideally, having a baby is a joyous time–but realistically it can be very challenging too.
-It’s not uncommon for men to find it difficult to adjust to the arrival of a baby and the radical changes this can bring.
+Ideally, having a baby is a joyous time.
+But realistically it can be very challenging.
+It’s not uncommon for dads to find it difficult to adjust to the arrival of a baby and the radical changes this can bring.
 Especially when you’re a first-time parent.
-But with a little time, a new dad bonding with baby will become both simple and fulfilling.
+But with a little time, that new dad bonding with baby will come effortlessly.

 There’s very little that can prepare us for parenting.
 No diploma or degree could possibly match up to the real experience itself!